jourquin/Nodus/test/README.md

   coordinates (a zero heuristic); the geometric case exercises a nonzero A* heuristic.
 - `CostExpressionCacheTest`: changing values, recreated or missing variables, expressions simplified by the parser, changed constants, different scopes/formulas, and syntax errors.
+- `CostParameterTest`: precedence and isolation of numeric parameters by scenario, commodity group and OD class, zero/negative overrides, inherited defaults, and NaN fallbacks.
 - `ModalSplitTest`: proportional and multinomial-logit shares, normalization across modes and paths, large costs, and valid alternatives alongside non-finite path costs.
+- `AbrahamTest`: inverse-power shares between modes and their alternatives, default and group-specific exponents, independent worker clones, invariance to cost units, and numerical stability for steep exponents and extreme positive cost ranges.
+- `AssignmentCancellationTest`: end-of-work markers, joining all workers, coordinator interruption, cancellation while waiting for a first job, and malformed queued work.
+  Uses real assignment-worker threads with latches and bounded waits, without loading a project.
 - `PathWeightsTest`: all seven cost and duration components contribute to totals.
 - `VirtualLinkFlowTest`: exact and fast multi-flow demand distribution, rejected paths, demand consumed only once, independent commodity groups and dynamic time slices,